mkocikowski/kafkaclient/README.md

 cpu) can be controlled more precisely.

 Compression is applied at batch level.
 Libkafka does not implement compression.
-Codecs are provided by kafkaclient.
+Codecs are provided by kafkaclient or by the user (codec is provided to batch builder instance by the user).
 This makes it possible to have multiple implementations of a compression scheme (for example: DataDog and KlausP for zstd).